 The 2009 Black and Decker Corporation/The Stanley Works transaction contained some structural indications of a merger of equals, but lacked critical others.
 On the merger of equals side of the ledger, following the close of the transaction, ownership of the combined company was split almost equally with The Stanley Works shareholders owning approximately 50.5% of the shares of the combined company and Black & Decker shareholders holding approximately 49.5% of the shares.
-The combined company operates under the new name of Stanley Black & Decker.
-Although the headquarters of the combined company are in New Britain, Connecticut, the company maintains a large presence in Towson, Maryland, the former headquarters of Black & Decker, by maintaining the headquarters of the power tools division there.
-On the non-merger of equals side, quite powerfully, Stanley paid a 22.1% premium for the Black and Decker shares based on the October 30, 2009 closing price.
-Management control is mixed, with the balance of power shared for at least a three year period from the transaction's closing, with the Stanley side taking over thereafter.
-Stanley
+The combined company operates under the

-Upon completion of the transaction, Mr. Shattuck and three independent Constellation directors joined Exelon's fifteen person board.
+13 Upon completion of the transaction, Mr. Shattuck and three independent Constellation directors joined Exelon's fifteen person board.
 Effective December 31, 2012, two directors of Exelon Corporation retired in accordance with the merger agreement that the size of the board to be 16 by the end of 2012.
 At such time, all of the members of the board of directors were independent, except for the chairman and the CEO.